What is osteopenia?

 What causes osteopenia?

 Bones naturally become thinner as people grow older because, beginning in middle age, existing bone cells are reabsorbed by the body faster than new bone is made.
 As this occurs, the bones lose minerals, heaviness (mass), and structure, making them weaker and increasing their risk of breaking.
-All people begin losing bone mass after they reach peak BMD at about 30 years of age.
+All people begin losing bone mass after they reach peak bone density at about 30 years of age.
 The thicker your bones are at about age 30, the longer it takes to develop osteopenia or osteoporosis.

 Having a family history of osteoporosis, being thin, being white or Asian, getting limited physical activity, smoking, regularly drinking cola drinks, and drinking excessive amounts of alcohol also increase the risk of osteopenia and, eventually, osteoporosis.